MartinKavik/postcss-typed-css-classes/README.md

   - a file path with filename and extension
   - generated code will be saved into this location
-  - optional if generator does not provider a default otherwise it is required
+  - optional if generator does not provide a default otherwise it is required
   - examples:
-    - `path.resolve(__dirname, 'css_classes.rust')`
+    - `path.resolve(__dirname, 'css_classes.rs')`

 - ### purge